mule-deer-2014/the-project/README.md

 OK right.
 Yeah.
-OK so I was down in Palo Alto, y'know hobnobbing with some VCs and what not and I heard these two dudes in line at the creamery and one of them said something like "You know I could totally know whether I wanted to date a girl if I knew what she thought of a few sound sample from my soundcloud.
+OK so I was down in Palo Alto, y'know hobnobbing with some VCs and what not and I heard these two dudes in line at the creamery and one of them said something like "You know I could totally know whether I wanted to date a girl if I knew what she thought of a few sound samples from my soundcloud".
 And I was like what if we tied dating to soundcloud?

 OK so in our IOS app we play somebody 10 seconds of sound (royalty free, yo), so if someone likes the music they swipe left, like a downvote.
 If they swipe